cspades/predi-home/README.md

 **Week 6** - Debug the software setup, program the smart home controller on Python, and in consideration of the data structures, memory, communication latency, and the simulation API, roughly design the imitation learning algorithm to learn the control policy of the smart home on AWS Sagemaker.

-**Week 7** - Design and code the imitation learning algorithm on AWS Sagemaker, and test/visualize it by training on simulated trajectories of the smart home derived/sourced from reputable smart home resident behavioral statistics databases (WSU CASAS).
+**Week 7** - Design and code the imitation learning algorithm on Python or AWS Sagemaker, and test/visualize it by training on simulated trajectories of the smart home derived/sourced from reputable smart home resident behavioral statistics databases (WSU CASAS).
 Validate the performance of the imitation learning model on real-time test data sampled from the training distribution.

 **Week 8** - Extra time in case of delayed development, as well as prepare for the Demo.